uCiC-app/slate/source/includes/_eventrooms.md

 ```

 This endpoint retrieves the list of items for the specified event room id.

+### External Media

+The admin dashboard allows us to import media from twitter for event rooms.
+Since it is largely external, there are some special considerations:

+- `item.creator` does not have a `userId` property.
+Details to be finalized when happens when their avatar is clicked
+- The item may have either an `imageUrl` or both an `imageUrl` and a `videoUrl`.
+If a `videoUrl` is present, the `imageUrl` is a preview thumbnail

 **Note:** When following a question, use the question version of the follow/unfollow routes and provide the value of `item.question.followId` as the idenfier in the url